partylikeits1983/miden-rust-demo/README.md

 - Create a counter account with initial storage
 - Create and submit a counter note
 - Demonstrate the full end-to-end workflow

-The script uses **real compiler integration** (no mocking) and executes transactions on the actual Miden testnet.